 What is Stanley Tucci wearing in searching for Italy?

-If, like us, you have been hooked on Tucci’s CNN docu-series “Searching for Italy” (watch in the UK via BBC iPlayer) you will no doubt have seen his latest frames.
-He has become synonymous with bold, thick rimmed, chunky frames both on and off the screen.
+If, like us, you have been hooked on the past 2 seasons of Tucci’s CNN docu-series “Searching for Italy” (watch in the UK via BBC iPlayer) you'll no doubt have seen his latest glasses frames.
+He's become synonymous with bold, thick rimmed, chunky frames both on and off the screen.
 This particular pair’s brand is actually completely unknown - even to Tucci himself!

-Most likely the exact frames Stanley is wearing are vintage.
-Unbranded frames are usually vintage as nowadays.
-As eyewear brands can’t help themselves from sticker slap the exterior of their frames.
+Most likely, the exact frames Stanley is wearing are vintage.
+Unbranded frames are usually vintage nowadays as modern eyewear brands can’t help themselves from 'sticker slap' the exterior of their frames with their company emblems or logos.

-Another reason we can assume they are vintage is the styling, classically 50’s in shape, colour and style.
-It’s thicker than the usual frame you’d see today, an upswept wayfarer style was also a common sight throughout the 50’s.
+Another reason we can assume his glasses are vintage is the styling, classically 50’s in shape, colour and style.
+It’s thicker than the usual frame you’d see today, an upswept wayfarer style (almost cat-eye) was also a prevalent style throughout the 50’s.

 The bold, statement look of black acetate also points to vintage, as back in the day acetates weren’t as readily available in the great myriad of colours they are today.

-Tucci’s “Searching for Italy” frame also sports wide, paddle-like temples with a very subtle ear drop.
+Tucci’s “Searching for Italy” frame also features wide, paddle-like temples with little to no 'ear drop' where they curve behind his ears.
 This means the frame relies more on the ‘wrap-around’ effect to hold the frame in place rather than dropping down behind the ear.

-Many reporters online have suggested an Oliver People’s Cary Grant frame would be a suitable alternative however, we disagree and heres why:
+Many reporters online have suggested an Oliver People’s Cary Grant frame would be a suitable alternative, however, we disagree.
+Here's why:

-The Cary Grant glasses produced by Oliver Peoples has a keyhole bridge, which isn’t a feature of Stanley Tucci’s frame.
-His features a classic, simple saddle bridge.
+The Oliver Peoples Cary Grant has a keyhole bridge, which isn’t a feature of Stanley Tucci’s frame.
+His features a classic, simple saddle bridge which simply arches over your nose without any decorative 'undercuts'.

-This frame is also missing the signature 3-pin rivets in a triangular formation, with the pins pointing in-ward towards the lenses.
-This is also a key giveaway as to his frame also being vintage as prior to heat-sinking, hinges were most commonly fitted using rivets.
+The Cary Grant also misses the signature 3-pin rivets in a triangular formation, with the pins pointing in-ward towards the lenses.
+This detail is a key giveaway that Tucci's frame also being vintage.
+(Traditionally, old spectacle hinges were fastened using rivets instead of the modern method of melting them in using heat.)

 So who makes Stanley Tucci's Searching for Italy Glasses?

 After much searching and wracking our brain to all the brands we have studied and come to know on our journey to becoming spectacle makers .
-It's an American brand named Julius Tart Optical who now produce in Japan.
-The style is called the F.D.R. and comes in a range of colours, of course Tucci has gone for the classic black.
+It's an American brand named Julius Tart Optical who now manufacture in Japan.
+The style is called the F.D.R. and comes in a range of colours, of course Tucci has gone for the classic, neutral black.

 As you can see the detailing is EXACTLY the same, particularly the paddle temples with the slight subtle drop and what is known as 'ear-joys'.
 Everything down to the formation of the pins and lack of exterior branding.

-We still have a suspicion he wears a vintage version of this frame as Stanley himself admits there is no visible branding on the frame.
-Which we suspect has rubbed off over the years.
+We still have a suspicion he wears a vintage version of this frame as Stanley himself admits there is no visible branding on his spectacles whatsoever.
+As spectacle makers, we suspect any markings may have either rubbed-off over the years or has been polished-off to make his glasses frame shiny again.

 Julius Tart is an old New York based brand, originally started by an optician named Julius Tart.
 Founded in 1948 he started producing sculpted, stylish frames which soon caught the eye of many movie stars and celebrities of the day.
 And vintage versions of these frames commonly show up all over the place however, the new FDR version is exactly the same as the original.

-Next option is: Cutler and Gross’ 1392.
-They have nailed the 1950’s style, and is made from solid black acetate.
-However, this particular model sports tortoiseshell temples, so not quite an exact match to Stanley’s but a cool interpretation nonetheless.
+London-based eyewear brand Cutler & Gross have nailed the 1950’s style, and is made from solid black acetate.
+However, these glasses sport tortoiseshell temples, so not quite an exact match to Stanley’s but a cool 'two-tone' interpretation nonetheless.
 This frame also lacks the triple pin rivet detail, instead features “oyster pins”, a decorative pin detail which can be found on the frame front.

 Stanley Tucci's Glasses in "Inside Man"